zaracooper/blog/content/posts/go-module-tidbits.md

 ⌲ A **repository** is a collection of one or more modules, at least in the context of Go modules.

 Now that we've cleared that up, let's examine the benefits of using modules that a package and repository don't provide.

 1. They facilitate reproducible builds.
-This means that if you build your Go code given a set of constant conditions such as dependencies among other things, you can be able to reproduce that same build the next day with the same code and conditions.
+This means that if you build your Go code given a set of constant conditions such as dependencies among other things, you can reproduce that same build the next day with the same code and conditions.
 2. A module manages your dependencies and eliminates the need to use external vendor tools like glide, dep, govendor, etc.
 3. A module allows you to write code outside the GOPATH.

 ## 2. Go versions that support modules <a name="2-go-versions-that-support-modules"></a>
 As mentioned above, module support came with the release of Go 1.11.
 All Go 1.11+ versions continue to improve upon and add more features to module support.

-However, if you're still using versions of Go earlier than 1.11, it's still possible to use modules as dependencies in your codebase.
-It's pretty simple to use version 0 and 1 modules as dependencies in these instances.
-It's more tricky using version 2+ module dependencies.
-Updates were added to Go versions 1.9.7+, 1.10.3+ and 1.11 to allow code written using those versions to rely on v2+ module dependencies.
-No changes have to be made to existing codebases to support module dependencies in these kinds of projects.
-This only works if modules are disabled for that specific code project.
+However, if you're still using Go versions earlier than 1.11, it's still possible to use modules as dependencies in your codebase.
+Using version 0 and 1 module dependencies is uncomplicated.
+It's more complex using version 2+ module dependencies with these later versions.
+So updates were made to Go versions 1.9.7+, 1.10.3+ and 1.11 to allow codebases using those versions to rely on v2+ module dependencies.
+For that reason, no changes have to be made to existing code to support module dependencies in these kinds of projects.
+This only works if modules are disabled for these kinds of codebases.
 This feature is known as **minimal module compatibility.**

-## 3. Enabling modules on the Go command <a name="3-enabling-modules-on-the-go-command"></a>
+## 3. Enabling modules on the go command <a name="3-enabling-modules-on-the-go-command"></a>
-To enable Go Modules in your codebase, you need to be running Go 1.11 or higher.
+To enable Go modules in your codebase, you need to be running Go 1.11 or higher.
 Once a compatible Go version is installed, there are two ways to enables module support:

 1. Add a **go.mod** file to your project.
 2. Set the temporary environment variable `GO111MODULE` to `on`.